Skip to main content

 For example, last 2 months will be resolved into "2 complete past months", which:

-• is not equivalent to last 60 days or last 61 days, etc., because different months have different numbers of days
+• is not equivalent to the last 60 days or last 61 days, etc., because different months have different numbers of days

 • and does not include the current month because the current month is not complete.

-2. But, you have an option to include the current partial (incomplete) period for last operator
+How to include current partial (incomplete) period

 • For “minutes” & “hours”: The option “Up to now” extends the end point of your selected time range up to this very second.